 Amethyst is a very common mineral and is found worldwide.
 Only a select few of the most famous localities will be mentioned here.

 Tall, prismatic, well-shaped crystals are restricted to several Mexican localities: Piedras Parado and Las Vigas de Ramirez, both in Veracruz; and Amatitlan, in Guerro.
 They occur in elongated crystals that are rarely faceted, since collectors pay well for these rarities.
 Another excellent Mexican locality is Guanajuato, where plates of stubby crystals are found.

-Enormous quantities of Amethyst come from Minas Gerais, Brazil, which contains the famous Rio Grande do Sul, where huge crystal-lined Amethyst geodes are found, especially in Ametista do Sul.
+Enormous quantities of Amethyst come from Rio Grande do Sul, Brazil, where huge crystal-lined Amethyst geodes are found, especially at Ametista do Sul.
 Another South American country, Uruguay, produces deeply colored crystals in large geodes and pipes in Artigas, near the Brazilian border.
-Another good South American locality, which is especially noted for Ametrine, is the Anahi Mine, Santa Cruz, Bolivia.
+An additional important South American locality, especially noted for Ametrine, is the Anahi Mine, Santa Cruz, Bolivia.